 Founded by William the Conqueror in 1059 as a monastery for men following his marriage to Mathilda of Flanders.
 The Gothic abbey church is dedicated to Saint-Etienne, and has the tomb of the Duke of Normandy in the church’s choir.
 Although much of the 11th century church is original, the monastic buildings were destroyed in the 16th century and rebuilt in the 18th century.
-These buildings are now used for the Hôtel de Ville.
-Daily guided tours are offered for the Abbey for free.
+Today these buildings are used for the Hôtel de Ville.

 These picturesque ruins have been described by many as the most beautiful ruins in France.
 Although founded in 654 by Saint Philbert, the ruins that we see today are the remains of successive abbeys built, destroyed and rebuilt over the centuries since, such was the importance of this religious centre.
 The abbey was burned by Norse Vikings as they conquered Normandy between 841 and 940 AD, then rebuilt and consecrated in 1067 in the presence of William the Conqueror … go to Jumièges Abbey.